adelriosantiago/IntelPerceptualSDK-WinformSample/README.md

 IntelPerceptualSDK-WinformSample
 ================================

+> Please note that Intel has released a [newer SDK](https://software.intel.com/en-us/intel-realsense-sdk), it looks very promising although i haven't been able to test it.

 A Visual Studio C# .NET windows form sample for the Intel Perceptual Computing SDK 2013.

----The project in a nutshell---
+### The project in a nutshell

 Basically this is a program that uses Intel Perceptual SDK to perform face location/detection (including confidence), landmark detection (location of eyes, mouth, nose) and face attributes detection(age, emotion, eye status, gender) in a windows form.